Ragavan7071/ece-cit/README.md

 # Requirements for prelims
 # colab
 Use google colab which provoides free gpu to run this code

+This code is designed to run in the colab
 # Test datset
 The test dataset for poem generation is fetched from the cloned github repository.